 F-2-7 points-based visa

 Passing the Comprehensive Evaluation itself is not a separate points item on the F-2-7 scoring table.
-What counts is KIIP stage completion: Stage 5 or above earns 20 points on the F-2-7 table (as of 2026, verify at hikorea.go.kr).
+What counts is KIIP stage completion: completing KIIP Stage 5 contributes points in the Korean-ability category of the F-2-7 table.
+The exact point values change, so confirm the current table at hikorea.go.kr.
 The TOPIK vs KIIP points comparison for F-2-7 is in the TOPIK for Visa Points guide.

 Frequently asked questions